bigfix/developer.bigfix.com/site/reference/world.md

 # x64 registry : registry

 Returns a 64-bit registry object.
 This inspector is for 64-bit computers only; there is no 64-bit registry on a 32-bit computer.
-Note that &amp;quot;x64 registry&amp;quot; and &amp;quot;native registry&amp;quot; on 64-bit machines do NOT provide the same view as the 64-bit version of regedit (the &amp;quot;physical&amp;quot; view).
+Note that "x64 registry" and "native registry" on 64-bit machines do NOT provide the same view as the 64-bit version of regedit (the "physical" view).
 If you try to access the physical location of the 32-bit view keys using a 64-bit view, it will be mapped back to the equivalent location in the 64-bit view.

 # year : number of months

-Returns the specified number of years as a &amp;lt;number of months&amp;gt; type.
+Returns the specified number of years as a &lt;number of months&lt; type.

 # zone : zone